 * I don’t expect you to feed me, but love if you do.
 I will eat just about anything (although I do not really care for ham, or radishes).
 Also, I do NOT have any food allergies.
 It’s difficult for me to eat a balanced meal, especially vegetables, along the road, so if you’re curious what I’d like to eat most, think plants.

 *Occassionally I may ask for help with trailering a few miles, particularly if there’s a bad storm rolling in, a major heat wave, or other potentially dangerous weather, or if the only road to get to you is particularly treacherous.
 If you are aware of some local hazard or road condition that I may not know about, please share it and help me plan a safe way through or around if possible!

 *At some stops, we may have extra needs.
-Every four to five days Apollo and I need to take two full days off to rest.
+Every fourth stop, Apollo and I need to take two full days off to rest.
 Every three or so days I need to do laundry.
 Occassionally I may need a ride to town for supplies, to mail a letter or package, etc. WiFi access is always helpful, too.

 Interested in hosting us?
 You’ll find my contact information by clicking here.